alexolinux/ansible-common-docker/README.md

 Role common-docker
 =========

-This is a simple role to install requirements and docker-ce daemon in Centos 7.
+This is a simple role to install requirements and docker-ce daemon for Centos 7.

 Role Variables
 --------------